aws-samples/serverless-patterns/apigw-lambda-bedrock-s3-cdk-python/README.md

 ## How it works

-CDK will create an Api Gateway, along with a resource and a POST method.
-There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock synchronously.
+CDK will create an API Gateway, along with a resource and a POST method.
+There's a AWS Lambda function that will be taking the prompt and invoking Amazon Bedrock synchronously.

 ## Testing